Ecteinascidia turbinata

 Ecteinascidia turbinata, commonly known as the mangrove tunicate, is a species of tunicate in the family Perophoridae.
 It was described to science in 1880 by William Abbott Herdman.
-The cancer drug trabectedin can be isolated from this species.
+Two cancer drugs can be formulated from this species, trabectedin (sold under Yondelis) and lurbinectedin (sold by Zebzelca).
+Both drugs were produced by PharmaMar.

 Description

 Ecteinascidia turbinata is a colonial sea squirt.
 The individual zooids can grow to a height of 2.5 cm and are shaped like wide-necked bottles.
 They are connected by a stolon at the base through which blood circulates between the zooids and which serves to attach the colony to the substrate.
 The walls of the zooids are known as tunics and are strengthened with cellulose, which is unusual for an animal.
 They are connected to the outside water by siphons.
 The walls of the tunic are translucent and the pharyngeal basket can be seen through them.
 The siphon margins are orange because of the deposition of carotenoids there.
 This is a warning colour, for E. turbinata is distasteful, and deters predators.
 Colonies can reach a width of 14 cm.